ajschumacher/ajschumacher.github.io/2014/01/07/clean-data-with-r/index.md

-This is the content of the talk I did for the&#160;<a href="http://www.meetup.com/Data-Wranglers-DC/events/154160282/">2014-01-08 meetup</a> of&#160;<a href="http://www.meetup.com/Data-Wranglers-DC/">Data Wranglers DC</a>.
+This is the content of the talk I did for the <a href="http://www.meetup.com/Data-Wranglers-DC/events/154160282/">2014-01-08 meetup</a> of <a href="http://www.meetup.com/Data-Wranglers-DC/">Data Wranglers DC</a>.
 I agree with <a href="http://users.ha.uth.gr/tgd/pt0501/09/Tufte.pdf">Tufte on PowerPoint</a>, so I wrote out most of what I wanted to say as a couple blog posts.

 <ul>
 	<li><a href="http://planspace.org/2013/12/31/excel-two-thousand-and-wat/">Tools: Excel? (wat)</a></li>